the-technat/the-technat/content/posts/k8s_kubeadm.md

 I'm always bootstraping the cluster with a DNS record as official API endpoint, even if I only have one master node.
 This allows me to add more master nodes later on and simply create another entry for the same DNS record.
 This is actually a recommendation from the Kubernetes docs, to not use an IP as control-plane endpoint.

+For dual-stack users: please note that the Kubernetes API endpoint currently can only be IPv4 **or** IPv6, the related field in the kubeadm config doesn't allow both addresses to be specified.
+In my experience the cluster also doesn't behave well if the DNS record resolves both A and AAAA.

 For this guide my endpoint will be `cucumber.technat.dev`

 ### Servers